junjypark/junjypark.github.io/_pages/openpositions.md

 *What I look for*

-- My research philosophy is summarized by a popular phrase: *cool head and warm heart*.
-It means that I seek to develop solid statistical methods that would lead to scientific advances.
-Applicants with strong quantitative backgrounds and strong interests in making scientific contributions are encouraged to apply.
+- My research philosophy is summarized by a popular phrase: *cool head and warm heart*, meaning that I seek to develop solid statistical methods that would lead to scientific advances.
+Applicants with strong quantitative backgrounds and interests in making scientific contributions are encouraged to apply.

 - Solid background in calculus is a must (like most other statistics PhD programs).
 I also expect that you have taken (calculus-based) probability and statistical inference.